9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * How does a Newsstand icon differ from a regular app icon?
 * Explain a launch image.
 * Describe the purpose of autolayout, and in general, how it works.
-* Describe the roll of animation in design of software.
+* Describe the role of animation in design of software.
-* Describe the roll of interactivity and feedback when designing software.
+* Describe the role of interactivity and feedback when designing software.
 * what are some differences to take into account when building an iPhone app vs an iPad app?
+* Describe the importance and role of prototyping when working on an app design.

 ####[[⬆]](#contents) <a name='appstore'>App Store Questions:</a>